theo-avila/avila_2025_wmt/README.md

 ## Dependencies

-This repository uses the environment available at /nbhome/ogrp/python/envs/dev.
-If unable to access this environment, a minimal installation might be similar to environment.yml, however this is missing the esnb notebook.
+This repository is configured for use on GFDL’s **ppan** partition (post‑processing & analysis nodes) with the Conda environment at `/nbhome/ogrp/python/envs/dev`.
+If you can’t access that, recreate a minimal equivalent via `environment.yml` (note: the `esnb` notebook isn’t included).

-### Important Notes / To Do
+## Important Notes / To Do

 this repository is still being developed.